MoneySavingExpert.com homepage

 A range of measures designed to help households with their water bills – including plans to launch a Water Ombudsman – have been announced by the Government.
 But MoneySavingExpert.com founder Martin Lewis says the lack of a national social tariff among these is a "mistake" – he's suggested a halfway house compromise.

-The measures form part of a new Government 'Water White Paper' for England published today (Tuesday 20 January).
+The measures form part of a new Government 'Water White Paper' for England published on Tuesday 20 January.
 This includes plans to tackle the current water system's infrastructure and governance, pollution and environmental issues, and more – though we've only focused on the financial impact for households in this news story.

-This is in response to a Government-commissioned independent report into the water industry led by Sir John Cunliffe, which was published last July, and which made a number of recommendations to the Government.
+The new plans come in response to a Government-commissioned independent report into the water industry led by Sir John Cunliffe, which was published last July, and which made a number of recommendations.

 Martin Lewis: 'We need a stronger focus on consumers' needs, giving them better rights and clear, consistent rules'